Group Discussion Tips

-You may have good and rich content with lot of ideas but if you are not able to communicate well your thoughts and opinions, all is useless.
+You may have good and rich content with a lot of ideas but if you are not able to communicate well with your thoughts and opinions, all is useless.

 - Body Language

-Body gestures and postures are Very important tool for Group Discussion.
+Body gestures and postures are a Very important tool for Group Discussion.
 The panelists observe the way you sit and react in the course of the discussion.
-Body gestures are very important, because your body language says a lot about you.
-In a GD, sit straight; avoid leaning back on to the chair or knocking the table with pen or your fingers.
+Body gestures are very important because your body language says a lot about you.
+In a GD, sit straight; avoid leaning back onto the chair or knocking the table with a pen or your fingers.
 Also, do not get distracted easily.
 Nervous body movements, folding your hands across your chest, having skeptical expression, constantly moving, evading eye movements are the indicators of a negative personality and should be avoided at all costs.